Metabolic Syndrome

 How is Metabolic Syndrome treated?

-No single drug is used to treat MetS as it is comprised of multiple symptoms outlined above however, certain medication can be prescribed to treat individual symptoms.
+No single drug is used to treat MetS as it is comprised of multiple symptoms outlined above however, certain medications can be prescribed to treat individual symptoms.

-It can also be treated by changes in your food habits, either the types or quantity of food you consume which can improve blood glucose control, as well as reduce blood pressure and low density lipoprotein (LDL) cholesterol levels.
+It can also be treated by changes in your food habits, either the types or quantity of food you consume which can improve blood glucose control, as well as reduce blood pressure and low-density lipoprotein (LDL) cholesterol levels.
+A diet high in fruits, vegetables, nuts, whole grains, and reduced saturated fat can be beneficial.
+Various diets can be helpful and should be individualised.

 Are there any side-effects to the treatment?

-There are no side effects to the changes in diet or exercise interventions, however you should consult your GP before undertaking any rigorous exercise training regime to ensure that it’s safe for your current health status.
+There are no side effects to the changes in diet or exercise interventions, however you should consult your GP before undertaking any extreme diet changes or rigorous exercise training regime to ensure that it’s safe for your current health status.
+There may be side-effects associated with medications being used for the underlying conditions and they should be discussed with healthcare professionals.

 What are the longer-term implications of Metabolic Syndrome?

-The range of complications which are related to MetS can have long term implications including the increased risk of cardiovascular disease (CVD) and chances of heart attack.
+The range of complications which are related to MetS can have long term implications including the increased risk of cardiovascular disease (CVD) and chances of heart attack and stroke.
 Elevated blood glucose levels which are a result of insulin resistance and increased body fat (obesity) can lead to the development of Diabetes Mellitus which has a number of associated complications.
+It may also lead to build-up of fat in the liver (metabolic-dysfunction associated steatotic liver disease), deposits of uric acid in the joints (gout) and pain and stiffness of joints (osteoarthritis), and cancers (Figure 1).

 Back to Top